 Using an analysis process such as liquidity ratios helps you easily calculate your liquidity.
 These financial metrics convert balance sheet items into specific calculations that establish a relative level of liquidity.
 For example, just because a small business has $100,000 cash on hand doesn’t necessarily determine whether the company is liquid or whether the figure is sufficient, because all companies and industries are different.
 Liquidity ratios help scale operations and create comparable figures.

 - The current ratio divides current assets by current liabilities.
 This measures your company’s ability to cover short-term debts with all short-term assets.

 - The quick ratio compares only the most liquid assets – cash and accounts receivable – to current liabilities.
 This measures your company’s ability to pay current bills using only the assets easiest to convert.

 - The working capital ratio subtracts current assets from current liabilities.
 This measures the cash flow available after current bills are paid.

-All three of these metrics can be used to analyze and maintain the appropriate balance of current assets and current liabilities.
+You can use all three of these metrics to analyze and maintain the appropriate balance of current assets and current liabilities.

 Ideal Cash Reserve

 Determining your ideal cash reserve is a balancing act.
-On one hand, you want to have more than enough cash in case of emergencies.
-However, having resources tied up in cash limits your ability to use the funds towards your business.
-In addition, cash loses purchasing power in an inflationary market, so this means the more cash you have on hand, the higher risk you run of actually losing money by holding cash.
+You want plenty of cash and other liquid assets on hand in case of emergencies.
+But having resources tied up in cash limits your ability to use the funds towards your business.
+Cash loses purchasing power in an inflationary market, so keeping too much on hand can decrease your purchasing power even though you still have the same amount of money in the bank.

 Look at cash flow projections from the next 12 months to create forecasts.
 A startup should plan for higher liquidity in case of unexpected expenses.
 More established businesses can rely more on accounts receivable and inventory turnover, so this liquidity should be in easily convertible goods.